 - The improvement of business operations, especially the modernization of antiquated manual procedures through digital workflows.

-ESM can be used to enable the third of these – the improvement of business operations through digital workflows and other digital-work-enabling capabilities.
+Enterprise service management can be used to enable the third of these – the improvement of business operations through digital workflows and other digital-work-enabling capabilities.
 This leverages the core ITSM capabilities and best practices that include:

 - Workflow automation and orchestration